innolitics/rdm/README.md

 Medical devices that contain a hardware component must comply with a larger body of standards, for example IEC60601-1.
 When this is the case, the _software requirements_ must be tied to the larger _system requirements_.

 RDM works well with "software only devices" (also known as Software as a Medical Device, SaMD).
 In this case, the _software requirements_ and _system requirements_ are equivalent [5.2.1].

+## Identifier Namespaces

+There are various "regulatory items" that need to be tracked with unique identifiers.
+Identifiers must be unique within their respective namespace.
+In particular:

+- system requirements (if the software system is part of a larger medical device system)
+- software requirements
+- software items
+- hazardous situations
+- risk controls

+## Limitations

+- Only support software safety classification "A" requirements (we plan on adding "B" and "C" requirements soon)
+- Only support using Github as your project manager (we plan on adding support for Jira, Trello, and Pivotal over time)
+- Assumes that the risk management process is stored elsewhere (we plan on adding support for ISO14971's risk management process soon)
+- Only supports a single _software system_
+- Only support using git as your version control system
+- Assumes the whole software system is in a single git repository